-J&K crisis: UNSC chief Poland calls for bilateral resolution even as Pakistan tries to raise matter
+J&K: UNSC chief Poland calls for bilateral resolution after Pakistan tries to raise matter

 At present, Poland holds the presidency of the world body.
 Its envoy to New Delhi said the country was in favour of dialogue between India and Pakistan.